THE JUNE LETTER

 Finally, if you take our advice and use pipe insulation or other packing material, plan to store it either in your hard shell bike case or in your duffel.
 We can't store it loose on our trucks.
 All bike boxes should be flattened for weeklong storage.

 Thanks for hanging on to your June Letter, Porkers, and referring to it over the coming weeks.
+We will publish an update soon with All the Fun Stuff!
 We're really rolling downhill now, toward our Week in the Corn.

 Tammy and Pete